DETERring more than Deforestation: Environmental Enforcement Reduces Violence in the Amazon: Extensions and Robustness Checks

 \subsection{Alternative Homicide Classification}

 In the main specification, the dependent variable includes all deaths classified under ICD-10 codes X85--Y09 (assaults), Y10--Y34 (events of undetermined intent), and X60--X84 (intentional self-harm).
-This broader definition follows the approach adopted by \cite{ipea2024homicidios,ipea2025} to better capture lethal violence in contexts where underreporting and misclassifications are prevalent.
+This broader definition is inspired by the approach adopted by \cite{ipea2024homicidios,ipea2025} to better capture lethal violence in contexts where underreporting and misclassifications are prevalent.\footnote{Additional robustness checks using other disaggregated homicide categories (firearm assaults, assaults with sharp/blunt objects, and legal intervention) are reported in Appendix~\ref{app_sec:others_ICD}.}

 A potential concern is that our inclusive classification may inadvertently be capturing an effect on actual intentional self-harm.
 If this were the case, it would bias our results against our findings.
 The most plausible channel linking environmental enforcement to intentional self-harm would operate through income: stricter enforcement reduces deforestation, which may lower earnings in affected areas, potentially increasing intentional self-harm.
-This mechanism would predict that enforcement raises intentional self-harm, not lowers them.
+This mechanism would predict that enforcement raises intentional self-harm events, rather than lowering them, as we find in Table \ref{tab:main_results}.
+Moreover, in Appendix \ref{app_sec:others_ICD}, we show that the effect of lagged enforcement on intentional self-harm is statistically insignificant and the point estimate is negative.

-To further assess the robustness of the results to alternative outcome definitions, Table~\ref{tab:homicide_specification} compares the 2SLS estimates using a more restrictive classification.
+To further assess the robustness of the results to alternative outcome definitions, Table~\ref{tab:homicide_specification} compares the 2SLS estimates using different homicide classifications.
 The outcome variable in Column (1) considers only deaths explicitly coded as assaults (ICD-10 X85--Y09) as used by \cite{Dix-Carneiro2018}, while the outcome variable in Column (2) broadens the definition by also incorporating events of undetermined intent (ICD-10 Y10--Y34).
-Lastly, Column (3) corresponds to the main specification with the full set of ICD-10 codes.
+Column (3) corresponds to the main specification, and Column (4) adds deaths due to legal intervention (ICD-10 Y35).
 All regressions include municipality and year fixed effects as well as the full set of controls.